Image credit: Pexels

 “In the long run, if certain vaccines are found to be better in terms of preventing virus spread or longer immunity, people can get re-vaccinated,” added Yang.
 He says this is a likely outcome anyway as COVID-19 will probably become a seasonal illness, much like the common flu, and annual vaccinations will become necessary as new variants arise and immunity wanes.

 The main challenge in reaching this goal is limited vaccine supplies — which is understandable given the scale of the pandemic and the logistics of vaccinating, essentially, the whole world.
-As a global community, we cannot afford to be picky about the brand of effective vaccine that we roll out.
 We’re still a long way off from herd immunity and given the climbing number of infections and deaths this winter in the northern hemisphere, we cannot afford to wait.

 “A person’s address — not their personal preference — may determine which vaccine they receive,” said E. John Wherry, director of the Institute for Immunology at the University of Pennsylvania’s Perelman School of Medicine in an interview.